neo954/raspbian-toolbox/README.md

 Raspbian Toolbox is a collection of tools for Raspbian image customization.

-## Set up a developing environment for raspbian image customization
+## Set up a developing environment for Raspbian image customization

 ### The selection of Linux distro